 5. Aphasia

-It commonly appears in individuals who have suffered from a stroke but can also occur after traumatic brain injury, degenerative brain disease, or a brain tumor.
+However, it can also occur after traumatic brain injury, degenerative brain disease, or a brain tumor.

 This disorder doesn’t just affect speech, but also the ability to understand both verbal and written language.